AdobeDocs/commerce-frontend-core/src/pages/javascript/init.md

 ## Overview {#js_init_overview}

-This topic describes different ways to call and initialize JavaScript in Magento 2:
+This topic describes different ways to call and initialize JavaScript in Adobe Commerce and Magento Open Source:

 -  Insert a JavaScript component in `.phtml` page templates.
 -  Call Javascript components that require initialization in Javascript (`.js`) files.